AviatrixSystems/Docs/HowTos/copilot_getting_started.rst

     -   (Internet Access)

         - CoPilot requires Internet access.
-You must select a *subnet* with outbound Internet access when specifying the subnet for each CoPilot instance.
-If you are using *private mode*, you must also select a subnet with outbound Internet access when specifying the subnet (availability zone) in which to deploy each instance.
+You must select a *subnet* (availability zone) with outbound Internet access when specifying the subnet for each CoPilot instance.
+This is also true if you are using *private mode*.

-5. (Pre-6.8 Controller releases only) Starting with Controller release 6.8, this manual step is no longer required.
-You can use the CoPilot Security Group Management feature in Controller after you launch CoPilot to automatically add these entries to your CoPilot security groups.
-Skip this step if you have Controller 6.8.
+5. (Pre-6.8 Controller releases only)

     -   If your Controller is a pre-6.8 release version: In your cloud console, in the security group page of your CoPilot VM/instance, add entries FOR EACH of your Aviatrix gateways: